gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 This paper focuses on two twentieth-century thinkers who understood philosophy much as did its Greek founders:
 Michael Oakeshott and Eric Voegelin.
-Although not often thought of primarily as philosophers, but more so as political theorists, each of them regarded himself as a primarily a philosopher.
+Although not often thought of primarily as philosophers, but more so as political theorists, each of them regarded himself as a philosopher.
 And I will argue that they largely agree on the nature of philosophy.

 Neverthless, that basic agreement is followed by a great divergence: for Voegelin, philosophy has vital practical value: